espressif/esp-idf/docs/en/contribute/install-pre-commit-hook.rst

 ``/usr/bin/env: python: Permission denied.``

-   If you're in Git Bash, please check the Python executable location by run ``which python``.
+   If you are in Git Bash, please check the python executable location by run ``which python``.

-   If the executable is under ``~/AppData/Local/Microsoft/WindowsApps/``, then it's a link to Windows AppStore, not a real one.
+   If the executable is under ``~/AppData/Local/Microsoft/WindowsApps/``, then it is a link to Windows AppStore, not a real one.

    Please install Python manually and update this in your ``PATH`` environment variable.